AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 # Monetization

+Our Monetization guidelines include:

+-   Overview
+-   Requirements
+-   Recommendations
+-   Branding your add ons

-## Considerations for Monetization
+## Overview

 Developers who submit to the marketplace can charge users for using their add-ons.

-We recommend that you consider whether you want to monetize your add-on at the outset, as it helps you plan your strategy more effectively.
+Consider whether you want to monetize your add-on at the outset, as it helps you plan your strategy more effectively.

-Remember to research the marketplace carefully before you start creating add-ons.
-This will help you learn whether there is a strong market for a paid add-on – and what other developers (if any) are charging for similar solutions.
+Remember to research the marketplace carefully before you start creating.
+This will help you learn whether there is a substantial market for a paid add-on and what other developers (if any) are charging for similar solutions.

 <!-- ## Payment Models